 Authorized staffing levels limit the number of deputies available for any scene, making traditional perimeter and search operations more complex.
 The use of a police K9 increases the likelihood of locating suspects who have fled the immediate area while providing an additional layer of safety to deputies; decreasing the search time and amount of staff needed to complete a safe and thorough search.

 Police canine teams possess specialized skills that require constant training and certification.
 Our K9s originated in Europe where they began their training as puppies.
 K9 teams are required to pass the annual OPCA (Oregon Police Canine Association) standards testing to remain eligible to do police work.
 Both our K9 teams completed a basic canine academy where they received an initial 240 hours of training.
 They also complete a minimum of 16 hours of formal training each month, and attend the fall and spring OPCA seminars each year.

 Both Zeto and Giel have had tremendous success in tracking and locating suspects, and have located hidden property that was either used in the commission of a crime, or stolen by the suspects.

-For information about making a donation to the K9 Unit, please contact Sergeant Dave Rogers at the telephone number or email address on this page.
+For information about making a donation to the K9 Unit, please contact Sergeant Gordon Gill, at the telephone number or email address listed above.